jayway/cljwordgraph/lab.md

       (is false "No tests have been written."))

 ## Make test work
-You should choose between using the psuedo-IDE Clooj or the command line and any text editor.
+You should choose between using the psuedo-IDE Clooj or the command line and a text editor.
 If you choose any other option, like Emacs, Eclipse, NetBeans, IntelliJ, or whatever, you're on your own.
+They all have Clojure support, but there is no chance that I can cater for them all in my instructions.

+See the intro.md file for instructions on downloading and getting started with Clooj and Leiningen.

 ### Using Clooj
 1. Open Clooj by double-clicking the downloaded clooj jar.